ljb/anidb-mv/README.md

 Python 3

 ### Installing
-Download a release and install it with pip:
+Install it with pip:
 ```
-pip install anidb-mv-0.1.tar.gz
+pip install anidb-mv
 ```

 Or build and install manually: